GEORGETOWN 2028 15 YEAR ACTION PLAN

 Finished the concept plan for K and Water St. transportation and streetscape improvements, and will move forward with DDOT to implement those improvements in 2017.
 Read about the K/Water Street Corridor Concept Plan here.

 Improved pedestrian crossings, including a pedestrian-only light cycle at 27th & K Street that saw immediate safety improvements for those crossing as well as more efficient car throughput.

 Installed six bike corrals off of M Street to accommodate parking for up to 60 more bicycles.

-Created new non-profit organization to lead restoration, improvements and activation of the C&O Canal.
+Created Georgetown Heritage, a new non-profit organization to lead restoration, improvements and activation of the C&O Canal.

 Secured funding for major capital improvement projects in the C&O Canal, as well as the purchase of a new canal boat for interpretation.

-Designed and implemented public space projects, including street furniture [150 bistro chairs in parks, plazas and small businesses), parklets, and a dock for kayaks and canoes along the C&O Canal to be built this year.
+Designed and implemented public space projects, including street furniture [150 bistro chairs in parks, plazas and small businesses) and parklets.

 Installed wayfinding signage throughout the neighborhood.